Physical-Sun-Simulator/astrolab/README.md

 # astrolab

 ROS2 package which provides the webserver (UI), arm, table and (limited 3D) visualizer nodes, a limited digital twin implementation of the Physical Sun Simulators behaviour, and the connections to the Physical Sunlight Simulator.
-Note that the following guides were written for Ubuntu 22.04.
+Note that the following guides were written for Ubuntu 22.04 and has been extended for Ubuntu 24.04.

 ## Table of Contents